pubnub/ruby/README.md

 ```

 #### Leave
-Unsubscribes from given channel and fires leave event.
-You need to be subscribed (only async counts) to channel that you want to leave
+Unsubscribes from given channel (`:channel`) or channel group (`:group`) and
+fires leave event.
+You need to be subscribed (only async counts) to channel that
+You want to leave.

 ```ruby
 pubnub.subscribe(